build-trust/ockam-documentation/reference/command/secure-channels.md

 ## Over Bridges <a href="#bridges" id="bridges"></a>

-In a previous section, we learned that [Bridges](advanced-routing.md#bridges) enable end-to-end protocols between applications in separate networks in cases where we have a bridge node that is connected to both networks.
+In a previous section, we learned that [<mark style="color:blue;">Bridges</mark>](advanced-routing.md#bridges) enable end-to-end protocols between applications in separate networks in cases where we have a bridge node that is connected to both networks.
 Since Ockam Secure Channels are built on top of Ockam Routing, we can establish end-to-end secure channels over a route that may include one or more bridges.

 <img src="../../.gitbook/assets/file.excalidraw (5).svg" alt="" class="gitbook-drawing">